amit-shahi/Sample-Projects--.NET-Core-2/NetCoreODataSample/Readme.md

 * Step 4: Add [EnableQuery()] annotation on top of your Action Method for your endpoint where you want to implement OData query feature.:

+## Run the project in the current directory:

+dotnet run

 ## OData Endpoints with different supported filters (Expand(), Select(), OrderBy(), Filter())